Granny's Green Beans and New Potatoes

 Below, under the next heading, I give a list of preferred ingredients, tips, and cooking instructions for the Green Beans and New Potatoes and similar recipe ideas you can have.

-Or you can scroll down to the bottom, where you will find a full printable recipe card with amounts of the ingredients and complete instructions with notes.
+You can also scroll down to the bottom, where you will find a full printable recipe card with the amounts of the ingredients, complete instructions, and notes.

 Fresh Green Beans and New Potatoes, a simple side dish full of flavors from the garden, homegrown green beans, and the first crop of new potatoes.